mehratif1/Canadian_Immigration_Trends/README.md

 # SUMMARY:
 In summary, the code fetches data from an endpoint, filters and extracts relevant information, populates dropdown menus, and updates a bar chart and line chart based on user selections.
 The dropdowns allow users to choose a province or year, updating the displayed chart accordingly.

+#File Locations:

+The app.js code can be found in static folder in main , and coding for the mapping part can be found under static folder of daria branch

 ![The screenshot](/screenshots/Screenshot%202023-12-12%20182816.png)
 # SOURCES: